Hyland Software

 All Security Researcher reports must provide:

-The product name/version or host address/location where the vulnerability was discovered.
+The product name/version or host address/location where the vulnerability was

 A detailed description of the vulnerability, including